karl-zylinski/odin-c-bindgen/README.md

 The generator won't bring along any inline functions.

-### How do I include a pre-made Odin file?
+### How can I add some extra code to a generated file?

-Add it to the input folder.
+If the source header is called `raylib.h` then add a a file called `raylib_footer.odin` next to it and put your code in there.

 ### How do I manually specify which libraries to load on different platforms etc?